ucloud/uai-sdk/examples/tensorflow/inference/object-detect/README.md

 	curl -X POST http://localhost:8080/service -T ${PATH/TOY/YOUR/TESTCASE/DIR/}Persian_cat_1.jpeg

-## Deploy Mnist Inference Service into UAI Inference Platform
+## Deploy Object Detect Inference Service into UAI Inference Platform
 Please refer to https://docs.ucloud.cn/ai/uai-inference/index for more details.
 You can build the docker image build in [Build](#build-your-own-inference-docker) with another tag, or just re-tag the old one.